porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/basic/typography/typography.code.md

 # Typography

-The text component can be categorized into two different use cases:
+Typography components are categorized into two different use cases:

-1. Predefined headlines with automated responsive sizing to fit into all major breakpoints.
+1. **Headline component** for predefined headlines with automated responsive sizing to fit into all major breakpoints.
-2. Predefined body text sizes which are either fixed or can respond to different viewports.
+2. **Text component** for predefined copy text sizes which are either fixed or can respond to different viewports.

 ## Headlines